charansaikatakam/AWS-Lambda/URLShortnerAndRedirectionWithLongURL/README.md

 # URL-shortner-store-to-DynamoDB

 This will shorten the URL with unique ID generation and stores the unique ID along with the coressponding long url.
+When ever some one uses this shortURL we can redirect to main URL with the uniqueID at the end of the short URL

 # Requirements